Wind Damage Repair in Denver, CO — Roof, Siding, Gutters & Exterior Systems

 Gutters — How Wind Damages Drainage Systems

-Gutters are attached to the fascia at fastener spacing that is designed for normal load conditions — water weight and limited snow load.
+Gutters are attached to the fascia at fastener spacing designed for normal load conditions — water weight and limited snow load.
 They are not designed for sustained lateral wind loading.

 Gutter pulling from fascia.
-Under sustained chinook or severe thunderstorm winds, gutters experience lateral force that works on every fastener simultaneously.
-Gutters that were already sagging, improperly fastened, or spanning too far between hangers pull away from the fascia under this loading.
-Pulled gutters expose the fascia to water and create drainage problems that affect the foundation perimeter.
+Under sustained Chinook or severe thunderstorm winds, gutters experience lateral force that works on every fastener simultaneously.
+Gutters that were already sagging, improperly fastened, or spanning too far between hangers pull away from the fascia under this loading — exposing the fascia to water and creating drainage problems that affect the foundation perimeter.

 Gutter deformation.
-Gutters that take direct wind-driven debris impact deform — not just denting but changing the cross-section profile that determines drainage capacity.
+Direct wind-driven debris impact deforms the cross-section profile that determines drainage capacity.
 Deformed gutters retain water and accelerate the corrosion and fastener failure that leads to full detachment.

 Downspout displacement.
-Downspout sections and elbows can be displaced from their connections under wind loading, routing water against the foundation rather than away from it.
+Downspout sections and elbows displaced from their connections route water against the foundation rather than away from it.

-Wood privacy fences.
 Wood fence panels act as solid wind barriers — they have no porosity, so sustained high wind loading applies full lateral force against the panel assembly.
-The weakest point in most wood fence systems is the post footing — a post that wasn't set to adequate depth (minimum 30 inches in Denver's frost zone), set in loose backfill rather than concrete, or that has deteriorated from ground moisture contact will fail at the base under chinook-level wind loading.
+The weakest point in most wood fence systems is the post footing.
+A post that was not set to adequate depth — minimum 30 inches in Denver's frost zone — set in loose backfill rather than concrete, or that has deteriorated from ground moisture contact will fail at the base under Chinook-level wind loading.

 Wind Damage Combined With Hail — Denver's Most Common Compound Event